Stereotypes of African Americans: Early stereotypes

 Early minstrel shows of the mid-19th century lampooned the supposed stupidity of black people.
 Even after slavery ended, the intellectual capacity of black people was still frequently questioned.
 Movies such as Birth of a Nation (1915) questioned whether black people were fit to run for governmental offices or to vote.

 Some critics have considered Mark Twain's Adventures of Huckleberry Finn as "racist" because of its depiction of the slave Jim and other black characters.
 Some schools have excluded the book from their curricula or libraries.

 Stereotypes pervaded other aspects of culture, such as various board games that used Sambo or similar imagery in their design.
 An example is the Jolly Darkie Target Game in which players were expected to toss a ball through the "gaping mouth" of the target in cardboard decorated using imagery of Sambo.

 Other stereotypes displayed the impossibility of good relations between black and white people, instilling the idea that the two races could never coexist peacefully in society.
-The intent was to lead audiences to the conclusion of the proper solution to remove blacks from American society entirely.
+The intent was to lead audiences to the conclusion of the proper solution to remove black people from American society entirely.

 Film and television

 In film, black people are also shown in a stereotypical manner that promotes notions of moral inferiority.
 For female movie characters specifically, black actresses have been shown to use vulgar profanity, be physically violent, and lack overall self-control at a disproportionately higher rate than white actresses.

 African-American women have been represented in film and television in a variety of different ways, starting from the stereotype/archetype of "mammy" (as is exemplified the role played by Hattie McDaniel in Gone with the Wind) drawn from minstrel shows, through to the heroines of blaxploitation movies of the 1970s, but the latter was then weakened by commercial studios.
-The mammy stereotype was portrayed as asexual while later representations of black women demonstrated a predatory sexuality.
+The mammy is usually portrayed as an older woman, overweight, and dark-skinned.
+The "mammy" embodies the ideal caregiver, characterized by traits such as loyalty, nurturing qualities, and respect for the white authority.
+The mammy stems from the portrayed as asexual while later representations of black women demonstrated a predatory sexuality.

+With the advent of "talkies" in Hollywood, the use of blackface began to wane, yet the prevalence of harmful stereotypes persisted.
+This development brought about a complex outcome: while it created more opportunities for African American actors, it also entangled them in the reinforcement of negative images.
+For instance, Hattie McDaniel’s portrayal of the mammy in Gone with the Wind won her the first Academy Award for a Black actor, but also solidified that stereotype.
+Similarly, characters like Buckwheat from the Little Rascals exemplified the pickaninny trope, while both adaptations of Imitation of Life highlighted the tragic mulatto narrative.
+Thus, the transition to sound in films marked both progress and a continuation of problematic representations.